 In our post related to the Terracotta Army, you can learn about the first emperor of a unified China, Qin Shi Huang.

 During his reign, he unified several parts of China into one empire.
-In order to establish this unified China, he ordered the destruction of several parts of the wall that still divided the empire.
+To establish this unified China, he ordered the destruction of several parts of the wall that still divided the empire.

 He made up for that by building large portions of walls to connect the parts that were destroyed.